andykuszyk/andykuszyk.github.io/2023-05-03-secrets-management-in-build-and-deployment-pipelines.md

 Ideally, when bootstrapping an engineering organisation, you want to establish a good way of injecting secrets into your entire build and deployment pipeline estate from day one.

+> ℹ️ This blog post is part 2 of a [series](bootstrapping-an-engineering-organisation.md) about bootstrapping engineering organisations.

 ## First, an example
 What exactly am I talking about when I say "secrets management in build and deployment pipelines"?
 Let's start with a simple example to set the scene.